ivsall2012/AHPinterest/README.md

 #### 2. Most important components for the Discover view controller:
 AHDiscoverVC: It’s also a page VC written in collectionView like AHDetailVC.
 And it has a category navBar and a AHDiscoverCategoryVC.

-AHDiscoverCategoryVC: A subclass of AHPinVC, added a flowLayout-liked layout before the water fall layout.
+AHDiscoverCategoryVC: A subclass of AHPinVC, added a native UICollectionViewFlowLayout-liked layout before the water fall layout.